-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-If the member or the member’s representative fails to pay the entire copayment and room and board by the facility's due date, the facility must notify the member or the member’s representative and the managed care organization (MCO) in writing that payment was not received.
+If the member or authorized representative (AR) fails to pay the entire copayment and room and board by the facility's due date, the facility must notify the member or AR and the managed care organization (MCO) in writing that payment was not received.
 The facility must make an oral notification no later than the first business day after the due date.
-The facility follows up in writing within five calendar days of when the member or member’s representative fails to pay the required payments.
+The facility follows up in writing within five days of when the member or AR fails to pay the required payments.

 Upon receipt of the written notice, the MCO:

 coordinates with the facility to convene a meeting of the interdisciplinary team (IDT) within five business days of receipt of the written notification.
-The IDT must include the member, a facility representative, the MCO and the member's authorized representative(s), if applicable;
+The IDT must include the member, a facility representative, the MCO and the AR, if applicable;

 explores with the member and IDT if there are new circumstances preventing the member from making the required payment.
 Circumstances to consider are: